 Running for Evelina London - Jon's story

-‘My daughter Amalia Eponine was treated at Evelina London in 2014 when she was 5 1/2months old.
+‘My daughter Amalia Eponine was treated at Evelina London in 2014 when she was five and a half months old.
 She had a very rare, life-threatening condition called encephalitis HSV1, which causes inflammation of the brain, and which almost took her life.
 She was put on a series of medications and was closely monitored on the high dependency unit while a correct diagnosis was sought.

 ‘Amalia is now three years old and is a very happy and active little girl.
 However due to the illness Amalia incurred a brain injury which has seriously affected her ability to speak and her development to the extent that we don't know how she will be in the future.
 Amalia also suffers from epilepsy as a result of the encephalitis and is still under the care of Evelina London.